softwarepub/hermes/docs/adr/0013-plugin-init.md

 ## Context and Problem Statement

-For a smooth user experience common plugins (those which are on the marketplace) should installable via `hermes init`.
+For a smooth user experience common plugins (those which are on the marketplace) should be installable via `hermes init`.
 That however means we need to decide on a way for the plugins to ask question during that same init process.

 ## Considered Options